ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 Other non-FHS distributions might also not work.

-Workaround: don't enable SteamLinuxRuntime or Proton 5.13 (or newer) on OSs with unusual directory layouts.
+Workaround: don't enable SteamLinuxRuntime or Proton 5.13 (or newer) on OSs with unusual directory layouts, or use the unofficial Flatpak app (requires Flatpak 1.11.1).

 kernel.unprivileged\_userns\_clone
 ----------------------------------